 - Aggregate Information: information that has been combined with that of other users and analyzed or evaluated as a whole, such that no specific individual may be reasonably identified.

-- Anonymized Information: information that has been stripped of your Registration Information and other identifying data such that you cannot reasonably be identified as an individual.
+- Anonymized Information: information that has been stripped of a person's Registration Information and other identifying data such that a person cannot reasonably be identified as any one individual.

 - Personal Information includes the following types of information:

-- Registration Information: information you provide about yourself when registering for and/or purchasing ProveIt!
+- Registration Information: information a patient provides about him/herself when registering for and/or purchasing ProveIt!
 Services (e.g. name, email, address, user ID and password, and payment information, as applicable).

-- Self-Reported Information: all information about yourself that you enter into surveys, forms, or features while signed in to your ProveIt! account, including health-related information and other information.
+- Self-Reported Information: all information about oneself that a person enters into surveys, forms, or features while signed in to one's ProveIt! account, including health-related information and other information.

-- Web Behavior Information: information on how you use the ProveIt! website (e.g. browser type, domains, page views) collected through log files, cookies, and web beacon technology.
+- Web Behavior Information: information on how a person uses the ProveIt! website (e.g. browser type, domains, page views) collected through log files, cookies, and web beacon technology.

 - Service or Services: ProveIt!'s products, software, mobile applications, and website (including but not limited to text, graphics, images, and other material and information) as accessed from time to time by the user, regardless if the use is in connection with an account or not.